apolish/ECDSA-Research/README.md

 |   └── kaggle/                              # Kaggle's notebooks, datasets, etc. for large-scale computing experiments
 ├── data/
-│   ├── instructions.txt                     # The description of instructions on how to use the 'data' section │   ├── transaction_list_20251128204706.txt  # Transaction list for test small curve (~1M transactions)
+│   ├── instructions.txt                     # The description of instructions on how to use the 'data' section │   ├── transaction_list_20251129013753.txt  # Transaction list for test large curve (~100 transactions for one common private key)
-│   ├── transaction_list_20251128200450.txt  # Transaction list for test large curve (~1M transactions)
-│   ├── transaction_list_20251128205548.txt  # Transaction list for legacy curve (~100K transactions)
-│   ├── transaction_list_20251129013753.txt  # Transaction list for test large curve (~1000 transactions for one common private key)
-│   ├── transaction_list_20251130124755.txt  # Transaction list for test small curve (~1000 transactions for one common private key)
+│   ├── transaction_list_20251130124755.txt  # Transaction list for test small curve (~100 transactions for one common private key)
 │   └── ...
 └── docs/
     ├── description.txt                      # Temporary description of the purpose of the 'docs' section